Martin Edge – Chair of Governors

 During that time, Martin saw a huge amount of change in education and steered the school through a range of initiatives and challenges.
 The successes Martin achieved were all based on having very strong links with parents and the local community.

 When Martin retired, he wanted, indeed needed to continue to contribute actively to the children and community that gave him such a wonderful career.
-Martin is fully committed to doing his very best to support the development the of school and further improve the outcomes for all our young people.
+Martin is fully committed to doing his very best to support the development the of college and further improve the outcomes for all our young people.